-Our results confirm previous findings claiming that EU policies have kept a rather sectoral approach to soil, mainly focusing on productive sectors and rather neglecting instruments related to natural areas (Löbmann et al., 2022; Ronchi et al, 2019).
-Moreover, a key finding is that while soil sealing is recognized as a significant cause of the loss of soil ecosystem services (ES) (Panagos et al., 2021) and its reduction is identified as a key objective in recent strategies (e.g., COM 2021/699), no binding instruments to directly address this issue are currently available.
-However, the Strategy for a Sustainable Built Environment is currently under discussion, which may potentially address this gap.
+Our results confirm previous findings claiming that EU policies have kept a rather sectoral approach to soil, mainly focusing on productive sectors and rather neglecting instruments related to natural areas (Löbmann et al., 2022; Ronchi et al., 2019).
+Moreover, we found that while soil sealing is listed among the causes of loss of soil ES (Panagos et al., 2021) and its reduction as key objective of recent strategies (e.g. COM 2021/699), no binding instruments to target the issue is available yet, while the Strategy for a Sustainable Built Environment is being discussed.
 A more coordinated approach along policy sectors could play a role in ensuring that soil health is pursued.
 Authors recently delving in the topic suggested that policy should focus on preserving and restoring actions, paying higher attention to soil protection in both regulatory (Heuser, 2022) and incentive instruments (Vysna et al., 2021).
 This implies also a greater understanding of EU soils' status and improvement, as aimed by the Soil monitoring law proposed in 2023.
-Yet, establishing reasonable and flexible indicators for highly diverse soils remains challenging, for instance when it comes to soil biodiversity (Lehmann et al., 2020) or to soil temporal dynamics that can only be over long-time spans (Baveye et al, 2016), including effects of degradation and conservation.
+Yet, establishing reasonable and flexible indicators for highly diverse soils remains challenging, for instance when it comes to soil biodiversity (Lehmann et al., 2020) or to soil temporal dynamics that can only be over long-time spans (Baveye et al., 2016), including effects of degradation and conservation.

 Last but not least, references to cultural ES, were almost absent from the current policy instruments, showing that much needs to be done to integrate in the soil health narrative a social dimension that attaches societal valuations and preferences over mere land use and functions (Janzen et al., 2021).
 Authors from various subject fields have suggested that a new understanding of the relationship (and reciprocity) between humans and soils could help tackle this issue.
-For instance, considering soils as natural cultural systems could help better recognize and value the cultural ecosystem services (ES) they provide (Costantini, 2023; Guimarães et al., 2023).
-Additionally, focusing on soil stewardship (Keith et al., 2016) and emphasizing the relational values held by farmers and land users (Friedrichsen et al., 2021) can further strengthen the connection between environmental and social well-being and the management of healthy soils.
+For instance, considering soils as natural cultural system to better value cultural ES provided by them (Costantini, 2023; Guimarães et al., 2023), or focusing on soil stewardship (Keith et al, 2016) and farmers' and land users' relational values (Friedrichsen et al., 2021) to further link environmental and social wellbeing to healthy soil management.

-5.2 Orienting the instruments
+5.2.
+Orienting the instruments

-Given the limited results of this narrative review, we would first like to acknowledge the methodological limitations related to keyword selection and the choice of search databases.
-However, despite these constraints, the exploratory nature of this study contributes to expanding the body of knowledge on soil policy and offers key reflections that may be valuable from an EU perspective.
+Given the scarcity of results to this narrative review, we would firstly like to address methodological limitations concerning keyword selection and search databases, nevertheless the exploratory character of this study allows to expand the body of knowledge on soil policy and draw some key reflections that might be useful from an EU perspective.
 Few findings also highlight the little evidence to be found in scientific literature between soil health and related ES.
-This reinforces our earlier finding that, although soil health has been part of the scientific discourse for some time (Lehmann et al., 2020), a significant gap exists when it comes to the development and implementation of policy instruments addressing this issue.
+This reinforces the previous finding that, despite being soil health part of the scientific discourse since longer (Lehmann et al., 2020), a significant gap emerges when it comes to policy instruments.